davidhwyllie/bugMat/Readme.md

 # Abstract
 Using nucleotide sequence information, stored in a series of FASTA files, BugMat generates a pairwise distance matrix.

+The software is designed for, has been extensively tested with, mapped data from bacterial genome sequencing.

+It was produced as part of the [Modernising Medical Microbiology](http://modmedmicro.nsms.ox.ac.uk/) initiative, who use it, as do [Public Health England](https://www.gov.uk/government/organisations/public-health-england).

 ## Requirements
 BugMat is a C++ command line executable.